josefarias/hotwire_combobox/README.md

 <%= combobox_style_tag %>
 ```

-Or add require the styles with the asset pipeline in `app/assets/stylesheets/application.css`:
+Or require the styles with the asset pipeline in `app/assets/stylesheets/application.css`:

 ```erb
 *= require hotwire_combobox